Cartier's watches lose their sparkle in China

 Some analysts estimate that the high-end watch market in mainland China is down 60 percent since its 2012 peak.

-The strong franc has made Swiss exports more expensive while Tiffany & Co (TIF.N) forecast a bigger fall in full-year profit than previously expected as a strong dollar kept tourists from spending in its showpiece U.S. stores.
-[ID: nL3N13J39Y]
+The strong franc has made Swiss exports more expensive while Tiffany & Co forecast a bigger fall in full-year profit than previously expected as a strong dollar kept tourists from spending in its showpiece U.S. stores.

 Last month’s terrorist attacks in Paris are also expected to further dent tourists’ travels to Europe to buy luxury goods during the pre-Christmas period which, for some brands, represent up to a quarter of annual sales.